Training-Free Global Geometric Association for 4D LiDAR Panoptic Segmentation: Conclusion

 \section{Conclusion}

-In this paper, we introduce a novel instance association strategy \textsc{ICP-4D} for 4D LiDAR panoptic segmentation, the first training-free framework tailored for a single scan setting.
-Our proposed Sinkhorn-based soft matching forming instance-aware correspondence enables ICP procedure to precisely align between two consecutive instance point segments, thereby improving temporal continuity.
-Additionally, we systematically design overall pipeline, underscoring the instance types to alleviate the inherent challenges of ICP and LiDAR sensors.
-Through experimental evaluations on both SemanticKITTI and nuScenes, our \textsc{ICP-4D} showcases its superiority not only on the validation sets but also on the hidden test sets, demonstrating robustness across various sensor configuration.
+In this paper, we introduce a novel instance association strategy \textsc{Geo-4D} for 4D LiDAR panoptic segmentation, the first training-free framework tailored for a single scan setting.
+Our proposed Global Geometry-aware Soft Matching forming instance-aware correspondence enables ICP procedure to precisely align between two consecutive instance point segments, thereby improving temporal continuity.
+Additionally, we systematically design the overall pipeline, underscoring the instance types to alleviate the inherent challenges of ICP and LiDAR sensors.
+Through experimental evaluations on both SemanticKITTI and nuScenes, our \textsc{Geo-4D} showcases its superiority not only on the validation sets but also on the hidden test sets, demonstrating robustness across various sensor configurations.
 Ultimately, our approach offers a promising direction for 4D perception by solely leveraging strong 3D panoptic models to support temporal understanding.